Richard III, 1995

 The unique mock-Oriental, Regency fantasy which must be seen to be believed, was built between 1787 and 1823 for the Prince Regent (later King George IV), son of George III, whose story is famously portrayed in The Madness Of King George.

-For such a visual feast, the Pavilion is not seen too often on screen – maybe it’s a little too overwhelming – though it does feature in Neil Jordan’s 1999 adaptation of The End Of The Affair, and in the Hollywood musical On A Clear Day You Can See Forever, with Barbra Streisand.
+For such a visual feast, the Royal Pavilion, Pavilion is not seen too often on screen – maybe it’s a little too overwhelming – though it does feature in Neil Jordan’s 1999 adaptation of The End Of The Affair, and in the Hollywood musical On A Clear Day You Can See Forever, with Barbra Streisand.

 The seafront terrace is about 30 miles east, towards Hastings.
 It’s the Grade 1-listed 1930s De La Warr Pavilion, Bexhill-on-Sea, now restored and used as an arts centre.

 Richard III location: Richard is offered the crown: The Royal Horticultural Hall, Westminster, London SW1

 The crown of England is offered to a scheming Richard at a fascist-style rally, held in the soaring Royal Horticultural Hall, Greycoat Street at Elverton Street, Westminster, SW1.
 The hall’s massive concrete arches can also be seen in Indiana Jones and the Last Crusade and Philip Noyce’s 1997 film of The Saint, with Val Kilmer.